An AI-native development & operations leader.

 Same process, new toy

-- , Workflows unchanged; AI lives at the edges
+- , Workflows unchanged; AI lives at the edges of each function

-- , Pilots that never reach production
+- , Pilots that never reach the people doing the work

 - , Spend without measurable leverage